 Film Matrix In, Film Matrix Out

-When shooting Log C on the Alexa there is an additional option that DPs and camera operators have – thats to have the Arri Alexa Film Matrix enabled or disabled.
+When shooting Log C on the Alexa there is an additional option that DPs and camera operators have – that’s to have the Arri Alexa Film Matrix enabled or disabled.
 What does that mean?
-Well, who better that Arri to describe it.
+Well, who better than Arri to describe it.

 [blockquote]Log C (film matrix on) applies a color matrix that makes the resulting image resemble a film negative scanned on an ARRISCAN.
 While this option somewhat reduces the color gamut in contrast to Log C (film matrix off), it provides an easy and fast way for colorists who are used to scanned negative, thus speeding up color grading.
 It is also a great option when combining ALEXA images with film originated images.[/blockquote]

 In this Insight, it’s the second method that I want to explore.
 Notice in the above description the line “a fast way for colorists who are used to scanned negative”.
 While I’m sure there are a few of you out there who this sentence applies to, for the rest of you what do you do if you’re not familiar with a scanned negative?

 In practical terms, when a shot as been recorded on the Alexa with the film matrix on in LOG C, after you dial in contrast and apply saturation, the footage will have a green look to it – that’s normal!
 This is a result of the Film Matrix being applied and is something you’ll see all the time with Alexa shots.

 While you can dial this out with lots of different methods in Resolve, one of my favorites – mainly for its precision, is to use the RGB mixer.
 Check out the video to see how this works.

 Questions?
 Comments?
 Use the comments below to start a discussion on this Insight.
 Or ask a question if something I did confuses you.